 Date of publication: 25 May 2018 – pre-order through Amazon

 Genres: Fiction, spiritual, animals, fantasy, children’s book

-A well written and well-crafted memorable fantasy story for ages 12 and above, with an exciting and colorful narrative that keeps the reader on their toes and wondering what will happen.
+A well written and well-crafted memorable fantasy story, with an exciting and colorful narrative that keeps the reader on their toes and wondering what will happen.
 This wonderful story is sprinkled with amazing forest creatures, with whom you feel as though you are right there with them as this gripping tale un-folds.

 Magic is seamlessly woven into the story in a believable fashion, and as I read, I felt that I was traveling with a Jedi Mouse who performed great feats of hands on healing.
 The themes are quite apparent – that no-one is too small to achieve something, to believe in oneself, people can change, and that we are all inter-connected.